Principal, Eugene Dupuch Law School

 Mrs. Galanis is an active member of several civic and community organizations.
 She is the Registrar of the Anglican Diocese of The Bahamas and Turks and Caicos Islands and is a former Chairman of the Securities Commission of The Bahamas.

-Assistant Professor of Sociology, University of Bethel
+Assistant Professor at University of The Bahamas

 About the Law and Society Webinar Series